Fudan-iGEM/2024-wiki/src/description.md

 </div>

-### 1. Nickel Uptake System
+### 1. Nickel Enrichment System

 **a)**    **Nickel Transport Proteins**

 We introduce two sets of  nickel transport proteins to maximize the influx of nickel ions.

-- **NikABCDE**: This ATP-binding cassette transporter,native to E. coli, transports nickel ions from the periplasm into the cytoplasm[^11].
-We utilize the Ribozyme-Assisted Polycistronic expression system (pRAP) system to achieve a balanced expression and therefore proper assembly of this multi-subunit complex[^12].
+- **NikABCDE**: This ATP-binding cassette transporter,native to E. coli, transports nickel ions from the periplasm into the cytoplasm[^12].
+We utilize the Ribozyme-Assisted Polycistronic expression system (pRAP) system to achieve a balanced expression and therefore proper assembly of this multi-subunit complex[^13].

-- **NixA**: A monomeric protein belonging to the nickel-cobalt transporter (NiCoT) family[^13].
-Dimerization of NixA can be facilitated by FKBP and zippers, which help to improve transport efficiency[^14].
+- **NixA**: A monomeric protein belonging to the nickel-cobalt transporter (NiCoT) family[^14].
+To increase transport efficiency, dimerization can be accomplished with NixA-FKBP fusion proteins and linkers[^15].

 **b)**    **Knockout of Nickel Efflux Proteins**

-To prevent nickel ions from being pumped out of the cell, we knock out the **RcnA** protein, the primary nickel efflux transporter in *E. coli*, thereby maintaining high cytosolic nickel concentrations.
+To prevent nickel ions from being pumped out of the cell, we point-mutate **RcnR** so that it remains in a repressing state despite rising concentrations of nickel.
+As the expression of **RcnA** is repressed, the efflux of nickel ion is lowered, thereby maintaining high cytosolic nickel concentrations.

 <div style="text-align: center;" id="fig6">
     <img src="https://static.igem.wiki/teams/5115/test/yagi.jpg" style='width:50%'>
     <div>
-        <span style="color:gray">Figure 6: Nickel uptake system</span>
+        <span style="color:gray">Figure 6: Nickel enrichment system</span>
         <br><br>
     </div>
 </div>

 ###  2. Survival System

 **a) Heavy Metal Tolerance**

-Inspired by *Helicobacter pylori*’s natural defense against high cytosolic nickel concentrations[^15], we choose to express two types of nickel binding proteins that can **lower cytosolic heavy metal concentrations**.
+Inspired by *Helicobacter pylori*’s natural defense against high cytosolic nickel concentrations[^16], we choose to express two types of nickel binding proteins that can **lower cytosolic heavy metal concentrations**.
 This protects *E. coli* from the detrimental effects caused by nickel ions and other heavy metals possibly present in industrial wastewater.

-- **Hpn (*H. pylori* nickel-binding)**: A histidine-rich cytoplasmic protein found in *H. pylori* capable of storing Ni ions[^16].
+- **Hpn (*H. pylori* nickel-binding)**: A histidine-rich cytoplasmic protein found in *H. pylori* capable of storing Ni ions[^17].
 - **Metallothioneins**: Cystine-rich cytoplasmic proteins that bind to various heavy metals.
 Compared to Hpn, they bind to a wider range of heavy metals.
-We use the metallothionein from *Pisum sativum* (MTA) as it shows a higher affinity for nickel[^17].
+We use the metallothionein from *Pisum sativum* (MTA) as it shows a higher affinity for nickel[^18].

 Although both proteins serve to lower cytosolic nickel levels, their difference in amino acid composition help to reduce the overall burden on *E. coli.*